-Clare Hart agreed in the importance of getting the right people involved throughout the e-billing process and building a bridge between the law firm and the client.
+Clare Hart agreed that getting the right people involved throughout the e-billing process who can build a bridge between the law firm and the client is paramount.
 Establishing a strong team with the right skills to create billing narratives, proofread e-bills and ensure they meet the guidelines goes a long way to meeting this objective.

 Highlighting how Williams Lea’s billing teams pick up the work of aligning billing to the agreed upon guidelines, Clare stated, “The outside counsel guidelines get handed to us and our billing teams to ensure two things: compliance and acceptance of e-bills into the client systems.
 We get the bills out, make sure we’re compliant and then ensure payment.
 We have a lot of people that have master’s degrees in English who really understand how to read and prepare documents.”
 She also stressed the importance of incorporating the right technology with the right people, “We also use rules-based technology to help us understand and automate some of this so that you’re actually even more confident that you’re not going to make mistakes around compliance.”